jkwebco/speech2txtclip/README.md

 sudo apt-get install libttspico0 libttspico-utils libttspico-data

-then create a keyboard hotkey for talktome.sh to say anything you highlight with text.
+then create a keyboard hotkey for talktome.sh to say anything you highlight with text. just run keyboard and create a custom keyboard hotkey like super-r or something else.

 also, best dictation online is https://speechnotes.co/ using chrome browser.